Glasgow research could help patients with dangerous inherited heart condition

 Inherited heart conditions can affect people of any age and the majority of people are undiagnosed.
 Often the first sign of a problem is when someone dies suddenly, or has a cardiac arrest with no known cause.

-Dr Rachel Myles and Dr Cherry Alexander, both of the Institute of Cardiovascular and Medical Sciences, have been awarded over £180k by the BHF to study the mechanisms of these arrhythmias at a cellular level and investigate the mechanism that allows the abnormal rhythm to spread across the heart.
+Dr Rachel Myles and Dr Cherry Alexander at the University of Glasgow have been awarded £181,204 by the BHF to study the mechanisms of these arrhythmias at a cellular level and investigate the mechanism that allows the abnormal rhythm to spread across the heart.

-Dr Myles (pictured) explained: “Some people with long QT syndrome are badly affected by arrhythmias and may have an implantable defibrillator.
-However, this only treats the arrhythmias when they occur, but it does not tackle the underlying problem in the heart.”
+Dr Myles explains: “Some people with long QT are badly affected by arrhythmias and may have an implantable defibrillator.
+However, this only treats the arrhythmias when they occur, but it doesn’t tackle the underlying problem in the heart.
+Understanding the mechanisms of these arrhythmias will help us predict when and why they happen and suggest new ways we can prevent them.
+This is very exciting research that could lead to new approaches to treating long QT.”